Miloš Vučević: Second term

 Critics of Vučević note that the city's urbanism plan has changed during his tenure as mayor, primarily due to the wishes of investment companies.
 He also oversaw the beginning of the construction of Novi Sad on Water (Novi Sad na vodi), which was announced in April 2019.
 The project was presented as an apartment complex on the Danube bank, with Vučević citing London, Rotterdam, and New York City as having similar concepts.
 The plot of the project was bought by construction company Galens.
-The planned neighbourhood's construction costed around €2 billion.
+The planned neighbourhood's construction cost around €2 billion.
 In 2020, the project became embroiled in a controversy, with critics arguing that the project served organised crime and corruption.
 The political opposition and non-governmental organisations opposed its construction; former mayor of Novi Sad Borislav Novaković also accused Galens, Vučević, and Andrej Vučić of corruption.
-The leadership of public company Vode Vojvodine was replaced by Vučević due to their opposition to the project; Srđan Kružević, Vučević's associate, was brought to the position of director of the company.
+The leadership of public company Vode Vojvodine (Waters of Vojvodina) was replaced by Vučević due to their opposition to the project; Srđan Kružević, Vučević's associate, was brought to the position of director of the company.
 The Institute Jaroslav Černi was also privatised due to their opposition.
 In 2024, the Institute was bought by Milenijum tim, a construction company with close relations with SNS.
 Vučević also oversaw the construction of Pupin's Palace by Galens.
-He expanded their property from 18,000 m2 to 31,000 m2, which brought the company €26 million in revenue.
+He expanded their property from 18,000 m^{2} to 31,000 m^{2}, which brought the company €26 million in revenue.

 Vučević oversaw the response to the COVID-19 pandemic in Novi Sad.
 He closed public transport lines, parks, and market places, and transformed the Novi Sad Fair into a COVID-19 treatment centre.
 In May 2020, Slovakia donated €50,000 to Novi Sad to combat the virus.
 Amidst the pandemic, Vučević took part in the SNS campaign for the 2020 Serbian parliamentary election.
 After the election, he was again suggested as a candidate for the prime minister of Serbia.